walshbr/walshbr.github.io/pages/snack-sized-digital-pedagogy.md

 Rachel Retica, Seanna Viechweg, and Brandon Walsh

-## What makes a good talk?
+## What makes a good bite? / Template for Talk Write-Ups

 Anything that keeps to five-minutes and gives enough context to spark interest for participants to go and learn more.
-The following questions might help you get started:

-* What are you talking about?
-An overview of the thing, concept, tool, etc
-* Why do you use it?
+After each talk we hope to put together a one-page, standalone artifact that can be cited by others in the future.
+The format might also help you plan your talk.
+Here's what we ask for, modeled on the pedagogical anthology NEH Institute for Advanced Topics in DH on Textual Data and Digital Texts in the Undergraduate Classroom:

+* Title
-* Cost
+* Author
+* Suggested Citation - e.g.
+    * Walsh, Brandon.
+"Snack-Sized Pedagogy and You." *Snack-Sized Digital Pedagogy Series.* February 13, 2025.
+DOI_Provided_By_Knowledge_Commons
+* Description - what is it? why is it useful?
+* Audience - institutional level, timeframe,
+* Cost - what materials are necessary? is it free? freemium? licensed?
-* Fragility - how likely is it to disappear?
+* Fragility - how likely is someone to be able to use your work as a model ten years from now? does it rely on a tool that could disappear?
-* What educational level / institutional context?
-* What background do students need?
-* Resources to learn more and explore it
+* Suggested citation -
+* Supplemental materials - share these as an upload and we can work with you.

+After your talk, we recommend uploading your work to [Knowledge Commons](https://hcommons.org/) to preserve your contribution and get a DOI to use for your citation.
+We'll collect your work on this site alongside the other snacks, but this will ensure that things will persist if this site changes!

 ## Upcoming Sessions